 Be ahead of the menopause game with lifestyle choices.

 Needless to say, the choices we make in life have a significant impact on our ability to cope with menopause.
 Being ‘healthy’ and having a ‘healthy’ attitude towards food as we approach mid-life is important on so many levels.
 It helps us stave of menopause related health issues, manage weight gain and associated risks, and maintain mental well being.

 Livia’s best advice is to start looking at your lifestyle NOW, before symptoms take effect.
 Simple lifestyle tweaks can make a huge difference to our menopause experience and general well being.
 Eating a balanced diet with plenty of calcium, regular exercise that’s age appropriate, getting enough sleep and equipping ourselves with stress management techniques can really pay off in later life.

-Skin Care – take stock of your skin care regime.
+Take stock of your skin care regime.
 Our skin is the largest organ of our body and it absorbs whatever you put on it toxic or not.
-If the products you use contain harmful ingredients such as harsh, toxic chemicals, colors, and fragrances, those ingredients make their way into your body, your blood and lymphatic system so opt for non-toxic moisturisers, shampoos, hair dyes, skin and body care and be aware of bulking agents, mineral oils.
+If the products you use contain harmful ingredients such as harsh, toxic chemicals, colours, and fragrances, those ingredients make their way into your body, your blood and lymphatic system so opt for non-toxic moisturisers, shampoos, hair dyes, skin and body care and be aware of bulking agents, mineral oils.

-Supplements – as we age our bodies are less responsive to the nutrition that we intake.
-The food from the supermarket is not as ‘nutrition rich’ as it used to be due to mass production of natural foods, the fertilizers and GMO foods are on the rise.
+As we age our bodies are less responsive to the nutrition that we intake.
+The food from the supermarket is not as ‘nutrition rich’ as it used to be due to mass production of natural foods, the fertilisers and GMO foods are on the rise.
 Be aware of the supplements that will help you.
 Start taking D3, Vitamin C and a multivitamin, as a minimum, before your menopause.